-EOTech holographic sights are bar none the best sights for low light shooting conditions as well super fast target acquisition while keeping the rest of the field in view.
-The problem most people run into is the price tag associated with these sights.
-Not to worry, though, as the market is flooded with EOTech clones that might not offer all the quality and technology of a legit EOTech sight, but they do come close in some cases and will fill that niche without putting a hole in your pocket.
+EOTech holographic sights are bar none the best sights for low light shooting conditions as well super-fast target acquisition while keeping the rest of the field in view.
+The problem most people run into is the price tag of these sights.
+While there are plenty of EOTech clones on the market that may not match the quality and technology of a legit EOTech sight, they do come close in some cases and will fill that niche without putting a hole in your pocket.

 Some of the most popular holographic sights in both the military and law enforcement camps are EOTech optics.
 These sights are the standard that other holo sights strive to match.
 Because of this, there are hundreds of EOTech clones on the market.

 |Gun Gear Depot EoTech 558 3X Red Dot Scope|| ||$84 Shop NowClick to read my review|

 |Sightmark Ultra Shot|| ||$269 Shop NowClick to read my review|

 |Vector Optics Ratchet Multi Reticle Sight|| ||$54 Shop NowClick to read my review|